juju/docs/src/en/tutorial-k8s-static-pv.md

 ## Next steps

+Consider the following tutorials:

+ - [Using the aws-integrator charm][tutorial-k8s-aws]
-To explore using Juju with the MicroK8s project consider tutorial [Using Juju with MicroK8s][tutorial-microk8s].
+ - [Using Juju with MicroK8s][tutorial-microk8s]

-To gain experience with a standalone (non-Juju) MicroK8s installation you can go through Ubuntu tutorial
+To gain experience with a standalone (non-Juju) MicroK8s installation check out Ubuntu tutorial
 [Install a local Kubernetes with MicroK8s][ubuntu-tutorial-kubernetes-microk8s].